 Inner Circle is a private, non-profit, state licensed corporation that contracts with the County of Los Angeles to provide safe and loving foster homes for abused, abandoned and/or neglected children.
 Inner Circle provides educational training for foster parents, social work support, monitoring of court ordered birth parent visits, and acts as the liaison between the foster parents, birth parents, and county social worker.
 Inner Circle provides this support 24 hours a day.

-State licensing regulations state that only two children can share a bedroom, regardless of the size of the room.
+State licensing regulations state that no more than 4 children per room share a bedroom, regardless of the size of the room.
 A boy and girl may share a room as long as both children are under the age of 5.
 As a parent, you can share your room with an infant, age 0 to 2.

 Yes.
 Inner Circle places children of all ethnicities from newborn to the age of 18.
 You must decide who will fit best in your family, based on your child care accommodations and natural children you may already have in your home.